Harlowbury

 Harlowbury, historically Herlaue Abbatis, was a medieval manor located in modern-day Harlow, Essex, England.
 The area's history dates back at least to the Iron Age, and a Roman villa is located not far from the site.
 The manor was adjacent to a now-deserted medieval village; both the villa and village are scheduled monuments.
 Harlowbury was first established as an estate under the Abbey of Bury St Edmunds in 1044.
-In 1539, the abbey dissolved and the lands were sold to private owners: first to the Addington family, in 1680 to the North family of the Earldom of Guilford, and finally in 1879 to John Perry-Watlington.
+In 1539, the abbey was dissolved and the lands were sold to private owners: first to the Addington family, in 1680 to the North family of the Earldom of Guilford, and finally in 1879 to John Perry-Watlington.

 The manorial estate and Harlowbury Chapel, a Norman-era church and the oldest building in Harlow, are now scheduled monuments.
 Both the manor house and chapel are Grade I listed by Historic England.

 Background

 Formal settlement in the immediate vicinity has been dated back to Iron Age and Roman times.
 Excavations in the 19th century unveiled the remains of a Roman villa or temple, including a complex of several rectangular buildings and tesselated paths next to a roadway to Pishiobury.
 Below this were traces of an earlier Iron Age settlement.
 This complex is located 500 m northeast of Harlowbury and is a scheduled monument.

 Occupation on the site continued as a small village through the Anglo-Saxon and medieval periods, but by the late 11th century, the village nucleus had moved south along Churchgate Street.
 By 1287, the epicenter of Harlow had moved south to Mulberry Green.
 Today, the deserted medieval village immediately south of Harlowbury is also a scheduled monument.